pankajyadav05/ror-react-typescript/README.md

 ---

-# Assignment: DogTopia using Ruby and React
+# Live Coding: DogTopia using Ruby and React

 Build a simple web application called "DogTopia" that allows users to create profiles for their dogs.
 The application should have the following features: